adityal10/Markov-Chain-Football/Readme.md

 - **Remaining Variability:** The remaining 14% of the variability might be due to factors not captured in the transition matrices, such as injuries, managerial changes, or other unforeseen events.

 ### Conclusion
 The Markov Chain model provides a robust framework for predicting league standings, and the high R-squared score demonstrates its effectiveness.
-However, incorporating additional variables or refining the transition probabilities could potentially enhance the model's predictive power further.